DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 Remaining discussion to be added...

-# How to protect data and promote open-source access
+# Protecting data and promoting open-source access
 ## Projects focused on safe access
 The Global Alliance for Genomics and Health (GA4GH) is leading the effort in safe data access.